-Join Tim Grey for an in-depth discussion in this video Removing strong color casts, part of Mastering Color Correction in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Removing strong color casts, part of Photoshop: Mastering Color Correction (2012).

 When the color-correction you need to apply for a photo is extremely strong, …you might find that a quick technique actually produces a great result very easily. …This is a technique that I commonly use with older photographs that have had a …color shift, over time, due to fading or other damage. …This images has a very strong green color cast. …So let's take a look at how we can use a very quick technique to improve the color …in this photo.
 I'll start off by creating a copy of the …Background Image Layer and so I'll drag the thumbnail for the Background Image …Layer down to the Create New Layer button.…